arhamj/resender-smart-contract/README.md

 # Resender

-Solidity smart contract to send back eth send to the contract by the caller (gas adjusted)
+Solidity smart contract to send back eth, sent to the contract by the caller (gas adjusted)

 ```
 npm i